 The Rome Clock Tower, which is located on Neely (sometimes known as Tower) Hill, was built in 1871 as a water tower, which explains its slightly unique look.
 Its water tank was almost 20 meters tall by eight meters wide, and capable of holding close to one million liters.
 Myrtle Hill Cemetery, located on another of Rome's seven hills, is a burial ground that is intimately related to crucial events in the city's history.
 On the banks of the Oostanaula River, just before it joins the Etowah to become the Coosa River, the Rome Area History Museum is housed in a spectacular red brick structure.
 Its displays and artifacts lead visitors through the history of the city and the surrounding county, with exhibition spaces dedicated to the most important times in the area’s past.
 Watch out for the picturesque Rivers Historic District, which has a smattering of surviving Victorian-era structures.
 Book cheap flights to Rome now and unleash the traveler inside you as there are so many adventures waiting for you!

 Click on the Origin Airport of your choice to unlock various flight deals

-All fares above were last found on: Aug 14, 2021.
+All fares mentioned above are approximate unless indicated.
 Fares are round trip.
 Fares incl. all fuel surcharges, taxes and fees.
-Displayed fares are based on historical data, are subject to change and cannot be guaranteed at the time of booking.
+Displayed fares are subject to change and cannot be guaranteed at the time of booking.
 See all booking terms and conditions.